Adalimumab is used to treat various inflammatory diseases such as:

 This medicine may also be used on its own or together with other medicines to treat rheumatoid arthritis (inflammation in joints of fingers, wrist, feet, ankles), psoriatic arthritis (joint pain and inflammation that affects people with psoriasis), and certain forms of non-infectious uveitis (type of eye inflammation).

-This medicine may also be used to treat other conditions, as decided by your doctor.
+Adalimumab may be used to treat other conditions as decided by your doctor.

-Adalimumab is given subcutaneously (into the fatty layer under the skin, usually in the abdomen or thighs).
+Adalimumab is to be injected subcutaneously (into the fatty layer under the skin, usually in the thighs or abdomen area).

-This medicine must be administered regularly for it to be effective.
-Continue using Adalimumab even when you feel better.
+Adalimumab must be administered regularly for it to be effective.
+Continue using this medicine even when you feel better.
 Do not stop using it unless instructed by the doctor.